sormiston/NewsReader-Clone/README.md

 https://www.figma.com/file/ixr6g4sLRUepstgnTAGpjW/Untitled?node-id=0%3A1

-### MVP/PostMVP

-The functionality will then be divided into two separate lists: MVP and PostMVP.
-Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP

 - Render "Main Feed page" with
 - Render dynamically generated URL addressed Article pages that relate exactly to their thumbnail links
   - Article pages will have a fold-out Comments section with post and update functionality \*\* challenge
 - Replicate the layout styles of medium.com at desktop, tablet, and mobile breakpoints

 #### PostMVP